 Teen Driver Accidents

 Car accidents are the leading cause of death for teenagers in the United States.
 Teenagers are more likely to underestimate dangers on the road and have less experience at avoiding them.
 They are also more likely to commit moving violations or drive while under the influence of alcohol or drugs.
 On average, eight teenagers die every day in the U.S. in motor vehicle collisions.
-If you have been injured in the Los Angeles area by a negligent driver, the car accident attorneys at Sharifi Firm, APC can assist you in pursuing compensation.Seeking Compensation after Teen Driver Accidents
+If you have been injured in a teen driver accident, the Los Angeles car accident attorneys at Sharifi Firm, APC can assist you in pursuing compensation.Seeking Compensation after Teen Driver Accidents

 A plaintiff suing a teen driver for negligence, or a parent suing a negligent driver for injuries to a teenager, will need to show four elements by a preponderance of the evidence.
 These are the defendant's duty, a breach of duty, causation, and actual damages.
 In many cases, the plaintiff can also make an insurance claim or sue the parents of a negligent teen.